Steelmaking: Processes

 Modern steelmaking consists of three steps: primary, secondary, and tertiary.
 Primary steelmaking involves melting iron into steel.
 Secondary steelmaking involves adding or removing other elements such as alloying agents and dissolved gases.
 Tertiary steelmaking casts molten metal into sheets, rolls or other forms.
 Multiple techniques are available for each step.

 Primary steelmaking

 Basic oxygen

-Basic oxygen steelmaking (BOS) involves melting carbon-rich pig iron that has been developed by smelting iron ore in a blast furnace, and converting it into steel.
+Basic oxygen steelmaking (BOS) involves melting carbon-rich pig iron that has been developed by smelting iron ore in a blast furnace and converting it into steel.
 Blowing oxygen through molten pig iron oxidizes some of the carbon into CO^{−} and CO_{2}, turning the iron into steel.
 Refractories (materials resistant to decomposition under high temperatures)—calcium oxide and magnesium oxide—line the smelting vessel to withstand the heat, corrosive molten metal, and slag.
 The chemistry is controlled to remove impurities such as silicon and phosphorus.

-The basic oxygen process was developed in 1948 by Robert Durrer, as a refinement of the Bessemer converter that replaced air with (more efficient) pure oxygen.
-It reduced plant capital costs and smelting time, and increased labor productivity.
-Between 1920 and 2000, labour requirements decreased by a factor of 1000, to 3 man-hours per thousand tonnes.
+BOS was developed in 1948 by Robert Durrer, as a refinement of the Bessemer converter that replaced air with (more efficient) pure oxygen.
+It reduced plant capital costs and smelting time and increased labor productivity.
 In 2013, 70% of global steel output came from the basic oxygen furnace.
-Furnaces can convert up to 350 tons of iron into steel in less than 40 minutes, compared to 10–12 hours in an open hearth furnace.
+Furnaces can convert up to 350 tons of iron into steel in less than 40 minutes, compared to 10–12 hours in an open-hearth furnace.

 Electric arc

-Electric arc furnaces make steel from scrap or direct reduced iron.
+An electric arc furnace (EAS) makes steel from scrap or direct reduced iron.
 A "heat" (batch) of iron is loaded into the furnace, sometimes with a "hot heel" (molten steel from a previous heat).
 Gas burners may assist with the melt.
 As with BOS, fluxes are added to protect the vessel lining and aid the removal of impurities.
-The furnaces are typically 100 tonne-capacity that produce steel every 40 to 50 minutes.
-This process allows larger alloy additions than the basic oxygen method.
+A furnace is typically 100 tonne-capacity that produces steel every 40 to 50 minutes.
+This process allows larger alloy additions than BOS.

 HIsarna

-In HIsarna ironmaking, iron ore is processed almost directly into liquid iron or hot metal.
+In HIsarna ironmaking, iron ore is processed almost directly into liquid iron or pig iron.
 The process is based around a cyclone converter blast furnace, which makes it possible to skip the intermediary production of pig iron pellets required for BOS.
 Skipping this preparatory step makes the HIsarna process more energy-efficient and reduces the CO_{2} emissions by around 20%.

 Hydrogen reduction

 Direct-reduced iron can be produced from iron ore as it reacts with atomic hydrogen.
 Renewable hydrogen allows steelmaking without fossil fuels.
 Direct reduction occurs at 1500 F. The iron is infused with carbon (from coal) in an electric arc furnace.
-Hydrogen electrolysis requires approximately 2600 kWh per ton of steel.
+Hydrogen electrolysis requires approximately 2,600 kWh per ton of steel.
 Hydrogen production raises costs by an estimated 20–30% over conventional methods.